samoon-abdul/EECS2021-Major-Project/README.md

 ## Overview

-Console Application that allows user to simulate regenerative energy power generation canada
+Console Application that allows user to simulate regenerative energy power generation

 ## Function
 User can press and hold one of two buttons, first will allow user to store and charge an energy variable whilst other will let user prematurely stop charge.